Things to Do at Sierra Leone National Museum

 What to See & Do

-Documents, photographs, and artifacts from the British colonial period, including items related to Freetown's founding as a settlement for freed slaves
+Documents, photographs, and artifacts from the British colonial period, including items related to Freetown's role as a settlement for freed slaves

 Practical Information